Part 1: Show me the money!

 Don’t know where to start?
 Well, you could spend hours on the internet looking at lenders’ interest rates and deals and qualifying criteria.
 You could then fill out a form online and submit it to your chosen lender.
 In response, you may well receive sufficient information to enable you to figure out the answer to the question.

 But that’s certainly not the approach I’d recommend.
 Particularly since you’re new to all of this, I’d suggest that it’s always best to deal face-to-face with a mortgage adviser.
 That can be either a lender’s own in-house mortgage specialist or an independent financial adviser (IFA).
 And, fortunately, both are available to you here in Strathaven – and more than happy to help you through the mortgage maze.

-Bank of Scotland (offering Halifax mortgages) and Royal Bank of Scotland are two of the country’s biggest mortgage lenders.
-Both offer an online facility for you to find out how much of a mortgage may be available to you, in principle, and at what cost.
-However, both have branches here in Strathaven and both have indicated to me that they’d be more than happy to complete the “mortgage in principle” application process with you, at a meeting in the branch.
+Bank of Scotland (offering Halifax mortgages) are one of the country’s biggest mortgage lenders.
+They offer an online facility for you to find out how much of a mortgage may be available to you, in principle, and at what cost.
+However, they have a branch here in Strathaven and have indicated to me that they’d be more than happy to complete the “mortgage in principle” application process with you, at a meeting in the branch.
 So much better than trying to second guess a form on a computer screen I’d have thought!

 The disadvantage of going straight to a mortgage lender, however, is that they can only advise you on their own products.
 If you want to be sure that one of their competitors don’t have something that would suit your requirements better, you have two options.
 The first is to do the market research yourself.
 And that, I can tell you right now, will burst your head.